Pino Pascali: Biography

 Pino Pascali was born on October 19, 1935, in Bari, Italy.
 In 1955, Pascali left the science-oriented school that he attended in Bari, and went to a secondary school specialized in the arts in Naples.
 Later, in 1956, he enrolled at the Accademia di Belle Arti di Roma, on the scenic design course held by Peppino Piccolo with the help of his assistant Fabio Vergoz.
 He also studied under the guidance of Toti Scialoja, whose open teaching approach encouraged students to experiment with diverse mediums and forms.
 In the context of the Accademia, Pascali met fellow Arte Povera artist Jannis Kounellis.
 Pascali also took part in a number of collective shows for young artists: 1956, the Painting Exhibition at the Istituto Tommaseo di Tivoli; 1956, Second Exhibition "Pennello d'argento" at the Circolo Culturale dell Vittorie in Rome; 1959, Scenic Design Show, at the 2nd Festival dei Due Mondi in Spoleto.
 Before Pascali graduated in 1959 he worked as an assistant scenic designer in many RAI productions and additionally collaborated with the Studio Saraceni, Lodolofilm and Incom as a set designer, graphic design, scriptwriter, and creative writer for television advertising, making sketches, creating characters and shorts for the ads.

 In the early 1960s, Pascali exhibited his sculptures in a number of art exhibitions.
 In 1965 Pascali exhibited at Galleria La Tartaruga.
 In January 1968, he had an exhibition at the Galleria Ars Intermedia in Cologne, Germany.

-Pascali died at the age of thirty-two on September 11, 1968, in Rome, Italy, following a tragic motorcycle accident.
+Pascali died at the age of thirty-two on September 11, 1968, in Rome, Italy, following a motorcycle accident.
 His short career has served as an important contribution to post-war art.